tushar-base-eth/thrivetrack/documentation/prd.md

 ## User Flow

 ### Overview
-Describes the user journey in FitLite, ensuring a seamless iOS-like experience with smooth navigation and gestures.
+Describes the user journey in ThriveTrack, ensuring a seamless iOS-like experience with smooth navigation and gestures.

 ### Flow Steps
 1. **Landing on App**: